MasaAsami/pysynthdid/README.md

   - This is a reproduction experiment note of the original paper, using a famous dataset (CaliforniaSmoking).

 - `OtherOmegaEstimationMethods.ipynb`
-  - This note examines CrossValidation for `zeta` and constraint relaxation for `omega`.
+  - This note is a different take on the estimation method for parameter `omega` (& `zeta` ).
+As a result, it confirms the robustness of the estimation method in the original paper.

 ## Warning:
 This module is still under development.
 Please check the logic carefully before using this.
 (Some optimization algorithms have been simplified.)